Robert Kuttner: Recognition

 Kuttner has been recognized by various organizations for his career as a journalist, such as by the Sidney Hillman Award, which he won twice, once for his 1997 book Everything For Sale and again in 2008 for Obama's Challenge.

 He has also been the recipient of the Paul Hoffman Award for Human Development of the United Nations, the Jack London Award for labor journalism, and the John Hancock Award "for excellence in business and financial journalism."

 Family

-Kuttner's wife, Joan Fitzgerald, is professor of urban policy and public affairs at Northeastern University, Boston.
+Kuttner is married to Joan Fitzgerald, Professor of Urban Policy and Public Affairs at Northeastern University, Boston.
 His first wife, the late Sharland Grace Trotter, was a psychotherapist and author.
 His daughter Jessica is a clinical social worker currently living in western Massachusetts, and his son Gabriel was a stage actor and director in Boston who died in October 2019.